luka-zitnik/ModSecurity-wiki/Debugging-ModSecurity.md

 ## Nginx

-Different from Apache where a parameter is expected to place the server in debugging mode, Nginx expects debugging information on the configuration files.
-To not detach Nginx from the console, the user can set **daemon** to **off**.
+Different from Apache where a parameter is expected to place the server in debugging mode, Nginx expects debugging information within the configuration files.
+To keep Nginx attacked to the console, a user can set **daemon** to **off**.
 Threads can be disabled by having **master_process** set to **off**.
 As demonstrated bellow:

 ```
 daemon off;
 master_process off;
 ```

-By having this demonstration configuration at Nginx' configuration, it will be executed in one single thread and it won't detach from the console.
-If the problem is not reproducible under those circumstances other techniques can be used as explained at: [http://wiki.nginx.org/Debugging](http://wiki.nginx.org/Debugging).
-Besides the debugging parameters that should be passed to gcc, it is also recommend to use the option **--with-debug** in the Nginx' configure script.
-The recommend configuration options are illustrated bellow:
+By having adding a directives similar to the above to Nginx's configuration, it will be executed as a single thread and it won't detach from the console.
+If the problem is not reproducible under these circumstances other techniques can be used as explained at: [http://wiki.nginx.org/Debugging](http://wiki.nginx.org/Debugging).
+Besides the debugging parameters that should be passed to gcc, it is also recommend to use the option **--with-debug** in the Nginx's configuration script.
+The recommended configuration options are illustrated bellow:

 ```
 CFLAGS="-g -O0" ./configure --with-debug ...normal paramanters...